Anorax0/text_character_checker/README.md

-# nl-checker
+# Natural Character Checker
-Natural language checker for the positive and the negative word based on lexycons.
+Natural language checker for positive, negative and neutral words based on lexicons.

+Script is made for learning purpose.